acornish123/NWEA_Roster_Validation_Error_Tool/README.md

 		1. <img src="https://github.com/acornish123/NWEA_Roster_Validation_Error_Tool/blob/master/screenshots/007-dataFromRoster.png" width="50%" />
 	4. The data indicates
 		1. The 'Instructor First Name' is in Column D
-		2. There are two different entries for 'Instructor First Name' for the 'Instructor ID'
+		2. There are two different entries for 'Instructor First Name' for the specified ID.
-			1. There are 9 entries of 'Jonah' and the first entry occurs on row 2
+			1. 9 entries of 'Jonah' and the first entry occurs on row 2
-			2. There is 1 entry of 'Bartholomeow' which occurs on row 11
+			2. 1 entry of 'Bartholomeow' which occurs on row 11
 	5. From the data, it can be easily determined that the 'Bartholomeow' entry is likely incorrect.
 	6. Switch to the Roster file window and make the appropriate correction
 		1. In this case, the ID number on row 11 was not correct